dogeared/stormpath-migration/README.md

 [2017-07-23 18:50:29] INFO     Heap size limit: 4329Mb
 ```

+### Skipping

+If the tool crashes along the way or you know that only certain types of objects have been updated in the latest export, you can skip certain stages of the import.

+*Note*: These are advanced options.
+Generally speaking, each stage of the import depends on the previous stage having completed.
+If you skip an import stage and dependent
+data is not present, you will see errors during the import.

+Here's are the skip switches (they are false by default):

+### `--skipCustomSchema`

+Skip custom schema create & update.
+This is okay once all accounts have previously been processed and a schema has been pushed with all know properties.

+### `--skipAccounts`

+Skip account create & update.
+Any new or updated accounts in the export are ignored.

+### `--skipDirectories`

+Skip directory create & update.
+This is ok as long as there aren't any new account providers that would cause downstream errors because we don't have a reference to them.

+### `--skipGroups`

+Skip group create and update.
+This is ok as long as there aren't any new groups that would cause downstream errors because we don't have a reference to them.

+### `--skipOrganizations`

+Skip organization create and update.
+This is ok as long as there aren't any new account providers that would cause downstream errors because we don't have a reference to them.

+### `--skipApplications`

+Skip application create and update.
+Any new or updated applications in the export are ignored.

 ### Organization Reset

 If you need to run the import script again, but wish to start with a blank slate, this tool also provides a reset script that will remove all data from your org.
 The reset script takes the same arguments as the import script.